 Both intentional and negligent act or inaction of another could be the basis for a wrongful death lawsuit.

 8. Who may file a wrongful death lawsuit in California?

 Decedent’s spouse, domestic partner, children, and children of the deceased children of the decedent may file a lawsuit for wrongful death.
-However, if there are no surviving spouse, children, or domestic partner, then parents, siblings, and stepchildren may pursue a claim for wrongful death.
+However, if there are no surviving spouse, children, or domestic partner, then parents or siblings may pursue a claim for wrongful death.
+Additionally, financially dependant putative spouse, children of the putative spouse, stepchildren, or parents can seek money damages in a wrongful death cause of action.
 Code of Civil Procedure Section 377.60.